 - Wrap the pitas/flatbreads in aluminum foil and warm them in the oven.

 - Spread ¼ cup of the chicken mixture on each pita and top with red cabbage, onions, tomatoes and drizzle with tzatziki sauce.
+Sprinkle with dried sumac (if using).
 Serve immediately.